fivdi/onoff/README.md

 ## Synchronous API - Blink the LED on GPIO #17 for 5 seconds

-This and the following two examples need to be run by the superuser to function correctly.
-The final example demonstrates a technique for handling superuser issues.
+The examples here can be run by the superuser or by non-superusers when the technique described in section "How handle superuser issues" is used.

 ```js
 var Gpio = require('onoff').Gpio, // Constructor function for Gpio objects.